Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

 IR35 is a government legislation that was put into place to combat disguised employment, which is when someone is enjoying the tax benefits of being self-employed, but without taking any of the risks associated with working in this way.

-As a contractor you can either be working inside of IR35, which is when your contract is caught by the legislation, or outside of IR35, which means that you are classed as being truly self-employed.
-For more information you may find our ‘What is IR35 – The Complete Guide’ page useful.
+As a contractor, you can either be working inside of IR35, which is when your contract is caught by the legislation or outside of IR35, which means that you are classed as being truly self-employed.
+For more information, you may find our IR35 hub useful.

 To determine the IR35 status of a contract a number of factors are taken into consideration, some of which are detailed below.

 The most important thing to remember is that the work set out in your contract must be the actual work that you are carrying out, as you are contractually bound to deliver the service that has been stated in the contract.
 For an IR35 friendly contract, the work outlined in the contract will have an end date, so, for example, completing a specific project.
 Ongoing work is generally seen as not IR35 friendly.

 Many standard contracts administered through agencies include a clause which stipulates that the contractor is considered to be under the ‘direction, supervision and control’ of the end client.
 This is exactly the kind of clause that HM Revenue and Customs (HMRC) would consider to be proof that someone is employed rather than self-employed.
 To be considered outside IR35, the method and manner in which the contractor completes their contract should be at their discretion.

 If a contract has an IR35-friendly substitution clause, it basically means that your client will accept a substitute should you be unable to complete the work, and that substitute must be provided by you.
 If your contract does not state that you have the right of substitution, or that you need to provide the service personally this could point towards the contract being inside IR35.